 4) Recognizing that education at The Saint Constantine School involves shaping students in the ethos and worldview of the Holy Tradition of the Orthodox Christian Church, all administrators, faculty, and staff must teach all subjects in harmony with the Holy Tradition of the Orthodox Christian Church.

 The Saint Constantine School is a ministry of the Diocese of Wichita and Mid-America, Antiochian Archdiocese of North America, Patriarchate of Antioch and All the East of the Holy Orthodox Church.
-The Saint Constantine School permits some non-Orthodox Trinitarian Christians, separated from Holy Orthodox Church as members of non-Orthodox communions, to be employed at The Saint Constantine School as long as they agree with the aforementioned requirements.
-Employment of the non-Orthodox in the Saint Constantine School does not indicate a compromising the doctrines of the Church, including the essential ecclesiological understanding that the Orthodox Church is exclusively the One Holy Catholic and Apostolic Church, that is, the only true and Church of Jesus Christ on earth, and that Holy Orthodoxy is only truly known in its fullness noetically through the experience of living the Orthodox life as a member of the Holy Orthodox Church.
+The Saint Constantine School permits non-Orthodox Trinitarian Christians, separated from the Holy Orthodox Church as members of non-Orthodox communions, to be employed at The Saint Constantine School as long as they agree with the aforementioned requirements.
+Employment of the non-Orthodox in The Saint Constantine School does not indicate a compromising the doctrines of the Church, including the essential ecclesiological understanding that the Orthodox Church is exclusively the One Holy Catholic and Apostolic Church, that is, the only true Church of Jesus Christ on earth, and that Holy Orthodoxy is only truly known in its fullness noetically through the experience of living the Orthodox life as a member of the Holy Orthodox Church.